- Contact Us

 History of the Department of Library Special Collections

-*All researchers are encouraged to consult with staff prior to their visit in order to maximize research time.
-This is especially true of Saturday researchers to ensure that records are pulled and ready.
-Bibliographic sessions, evening or weekend class or group sessions may be scheduled.
-Contact spcol.wku.edu for additional information.
+*All researchers, especially those visiting on Saturdays, are encouraged to consult with staff prior to their visit in order to maximize research time.
+Bibliographic instruction and evening or weekend class sessions may be scheduled by contacting firstname.lastname@example.org.